Hirrolot/mux-stream/README.md

 ## Motivation

-In many problem domains, we encounter a situation where the ability to process incoming hierarchical structures is required.
+In many problem domains, we encounter the need to process incoming hierarchical structures.
 Suppose you're writing a social network, and the following kinds of updates might come at any moment:

 <div align="center">
     <img src="https://raw.githubusercontent.com/Hirrolot/mux-stream/master/media/UPDATE_HIERARCHY.png" />